simoneroncallo/quantum-stroboscopy/README.md

 # Quantum stroboscopy
-A Python package to perform Monte Carlo simulations of <i>quantum stroboscopy</i>, i.e. strong position measurements on multiple copies of the system at different times.
-It supports both ideal and non-instantaneous setups.
+A Python package to perform Monte Carlo simulations for <i>quantum stroboscopy</i>, i.e. position measurements on multiple copies of the system at different times.
+It supports both ideal (projective) and non-instantaneous (POVM) setups.
 The latter is implemented through a sequence of Gaussian functions, each one representing a different time bin of the stroboscopic measurement.
 The simulation combines rejection sampling with inverse transform sampling: it first draw the ideal measurement results and pass them through the positive operator-valued measure (POVM).

 [![arXiv](https://img.shields.io/badge/arXiv-2507.17740-b31b1b.svg)](https://doi.org/10.48550/arXiv.2507.17740)